Hello World

 • The URL /greet

-When routed in a live service, the respond-hello function will be invoked.
+When routed in a live service, the greet-handler function will be invoked.
+In Pedestal, every route must have a unique :route-name.
 We’ve named this route :greet.
-Every route must have a unique name, though in many cases, Pedestal can automatically provide a reasonable name.

 Hooking It All Up